 The answer to your question depends on the specifics of what courses you took and where.

-If one of your required courses covers content that you feel you've learned at another institution, you may be eligible to take a placement test and potentially receive an exemption for your McGill course.
-This is only possible for basic math and science courses, and must be done at the beginning of your first term of study at McGill.
+If one of your required courses covers content that you feel you've learned at another institution, you may be eligible to take a placement test and potentially receive an exemption from a course at McGill.
+This is only possible for basic math and science courses, and must be done at the beginning of your first term of study.

-You should never register for a McGill course that you’re exempt from taking.
-If you do, you will not receive credit for this course, and it will not affect your GPA.
+You should not register for a McGill course that you’re exempt from taking.
+If you do, you will not receive credit for this course, and it will not be included in your GPA.

 There are so many programs and courses I'm interested in that I don't know what to take.

 For the first two weeks of each term, you can add or drop courses freely.
 You should take advantage of this period by going to as many lectures as you can fit into your schedule.
 This will help you determine which courses are right for you.

 In addition to this, try browsing through the undergraduate calendar to develop a list of courses that sound interesting to you.
 Find out as much as you can about these courses from departmental advisors, fellow students and other sources such as the web, course outlines, etc.

 If you are still confused by your options, take all the information you have gathered and make an appointment to meet with an advisor.